fenago/intro-ruby/lab_guides/Lab_7.md

 csv (default: 1.0.0)
 ```

-Ruby has even published this gem publicly on GitHub
-(<https://packt.live/35qKCUf>), just like any other gem.

 All modern versions of Ruby (1.9 and later) will have a default CSV gem.
 The Ruby CSV gem from Ruby 1.9.3 and later is actually based on a
 popular CSV parsing gem called **FasterCSV**.
 This was an optional
 replacement for the core CSV gem before Ruby 1.9.3; however, as it was
 so popular, the Ruby team simply replaced the default CSV gem with
 **FasterCSV** as the default CSV gem.

-There are other CSV gems out there if you have more specific needs.
-**SmarterCSV** is another well-known replacement for the default CSV gem
-that offers parallel import processing for the better handling of larger
-files.

 Similar to the `File` class we covered previously, the CSV gem
 has a number of different ways in which we can interact with CSV data